-Bob Greenspon retired from partnership on November 30, 2008.
+Bob Greenspon retired from the partnership in November 2008.
 He headed the firm's equipment finance practice.
 He has broad experience in international aircraft finance, including all varieties of cross-border finance and leasing.
 He represented financial institutions in the public and rated securitization of debt in equipment finance transactions.
 He also participated in most of the major airline bankruptcies and workouts on behalf of equipment providers and lenders.
 Prior to joining the firm in 1992, he was senior vice-president and general counsel of the leasing divisions of GPA Group plc, the world's largest aircraft leasing company at its headquarters in Ireland.

 Described by the Airfinance Journal as "one of the leading lawyers in aircraft finance and leasing," Mr. Greenspon participated in billions of dollars of equipment financings.
 Mr. Greenspon led Latham & Watkins aircraft finance teams on two high profile, award-winning deals, which were cited for their innovation in the prestigious 2005 Airfinance Journal "Airline Deal of the Year" awards.
 In the 2008 Legal 500 US guide Robert Greenspon was recognized for his work in asset financing.